labstreaminglayer/App-MATLABViewer/README.md

 Press package.
 Test using the executable in "for_testing" folder.
 For example test using "vis_stream_comp.exe timerange 5" (setting a parameter bypasses the parameter GUI that sometimes create problems).

+# EEGLAB plugin release

+Check out the project.
+Install LSL for Mac and test.
+Unzip LSL for windows and copy the Mex and DLL files into the bin folder of the LSL Mac version.
+Rename lsl.dll to liblsl64.dll, and test.
+Zip and release.

 # Caveats
 Currently, marker streams are not being displayed, and streams with irregular sampling rate will not have the correct time axis.